jamadam/Marquee/readme.md

     use Marquee;
     Marquee->new->start;

-The application can be start in Mojo way.
+The application can be started in Mojo way.

     $ ./myapp daemon
     Server available at http://127.0.0.1:3000.